dylanwebbc/GolfPredictionModel/README.txt

 V 3.0 -- 3/23/2021
   prediction model now scrapes betting odds for top 10 predicted players and outputs result to prediction_rf.csv new R file runs a Bayesian analysis on predicted players and outputs a second prediction to prediction_gp.csv

+V 3.1 -- 4/28/2021
+  corrected prediction_rf.csv file compatibility in R code when betting odds are entered manually included project write-up for the Bayesian portion of the model

-A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using the scikitlearn module in python
+A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using python and R
-Utilizes data scraped from pgatour.com
+Utilizes data scraped from pgatour.com and vegasinsider.com

 Methodology:
   Data is scraped from pgatour.com and stored in the golf.csv file